codemakerss/Alpha_Vantage_API_Project/Alpha_Vantage_pkg/README.md

-# Alpha_Vantage_API_Data - Financial Data Retrieving
+# Alpha-Vantage-API-Data - Financial Data Retrieving

-Alpha_Vantage_API_Data is a package for collecting stocks price and their related information.
+Alpha-Vantage-API-Data is a package for collecting stocks price and their related information.

 ## Installation